-AWS Lambda and serverless computing may offer several advantages over what came before, but ease of debugging is not one of them.
-Here we take an in-depth look at the challenges, best practices and recommended tools for AWS Lambda debugging.
+AWS Lambda and serverless computing may offer several advantages over what came before, but easy debugging is not one of them.
+Here we take an in-depth look at the challenges, best practices, and recommended tools for AWS Lambda debugging.

 Serverless computing has changed the way enterprises design and build their production applications.
 We’ve moved beyond the hype stage to the point where it can be considered a mainstream application development technology.
 It’s easy to see why.
 Serverless enables developers to build and ship faster, allowing them to concentrate on writing business logic rather than worrying about server provisioning, maintenance, idle capacity management, auto-scaling, and all those other tasks that eat away at our time.

 Although there are a variety of serverless computing options, including some interesting cloud-agnostic ones, we’re going to focus on AWS serverless applications.
 It’s what we used to build our platform, and now – five years in – it dominates the space.